tesseract-ocr/tessdoc/Home.md

 ## Linux

 Tesseract is available directly from many Linux distributions.
 The package is generally called 'tesseract' or 'tesseract-ocr' - search your distribution's repositories to find it.
-Packages are also generally available for language training data (search the repositories,) but if not you will need to download the appropriate training data ([=< 3.02](https://sourceforge.net/projects/tesseract-ocr-alt/files/?source=navbar) or [the latest from github.com](https://github.com/tesseract-ocr/tessdata)), unpack it, and copy the .traineddata file into the 'tessdata' directory, probably `/usr/share/tesseract-ocr/tessdata` or `/usr/share/tessdata`.
+Packages are also generally available for language training data (search the repositories) but if not you will need to download the appropriate training data ([=< 3.02](https://sourceforge.net/projects/tesseract-ocr-alt/files/?source=navbar) or [the latest from github.com](https://github.com/tesseract-ocr/tessdata)), unpack it, and copy the .traineddata file into the 'tessdata' directory, probably `/usr/share/tesseract-ocr/tessdata` or `/usr/share/tessdata`.

 If Tesseract is not available for your distribution, or you want to use a newer version than they offer, you can [compile your own](Compiling).
 Note that older versions of Tesseract only supported processing .tiff files.